aviddiviner/til/bash/sleep-for-a-random-interval.md

-# Sleep For A Random Interval
+# Sleep for a random interval

 ```bash
 # Sleep for 1-10 seconds